open-cogsci/osdoc/include/api/srbox.md

 # class __srbox__

-If you insert the srbox plugin at the start of your experiment, an instance of `srbox` automatically becomes part of the experiment object and can be accessed within an inline_script item as `srbox`.
+If you insert the srbox plugin at the start of your experiment, an instance of SRBOX automatically becomes part of the experiment object and can be accessed within an inline_script item as SRBOX.

 __Important note 1:__